Hadi-loo/Concurrent-Ticket-Reservation-System/README.md

 - Writes the JSON response to the `http.ResponseWriter`.
 - Logs a message indicating the successful booking of tickets.

+### Client

+Let’s explore the specifications and features of our HTTP clients.
+Clients create HTTP requests to communicate with servers and retrieve data or perform actions.
+These requests allow clients to interact with various resources hosted on the server.

+Now, we’ll delve into the functions and methods related to the client.

+ `SetupClient()`:

+This method configures the client with a timeout value of 10 seconds.

+`ListEventsCommandHandler()`:

+**Command**: `list`

+It handles the “list” command by sending an HTTP request to retrieve a list of events.

+- Checks if any additional arguments were provided (prints a warning if so).
+- Creates an HTTP GET request to the `ListEventsUrl`.
+- Sends the request using the client and reads the response body.
+- Returns the response body as a byte slice.
+Otherwise, if the response status code is not `OK (200)`, logs an error and returns `nil`.

+`CreateEventCommandHandler()`:

+**Command**: `create [name] [date] [totalTickets]`

+This function handles the “create” command by sending an HTTP request to create a new event. `client` is a pointer to an `http.Client` instance and `args` is a slice of strings representing the command arguments (event name, date, and total tickets).

+- Validates that exactly three arguments are provided; otherwise, logs an error and returns nil.
+- Creates an HTTP POST request to the CreateEventUrl with the request body.
+- Sets the request header to indicate that the content type is JSON and sends the request using the client.
+- Reads the response body and returns the response body as a byte slice if the response status code is `OK (200)`.
+Otherwise, logs an error and returns nil.

+`BookTicketsCommandHandler()`:

+**Command**: `book [id] [tickets]`

+It handles the “book” command by sending an HTTP request to book tickets for a specific event. `client` is a pointer to an `http.Client` instance and `args` is a slice of strings representing the command arguments (event ID and number of tickets).

+- Validates that exactly two arguments are provided; otherwise, logs an error and returns `nil`.
+- Creates an HTTP POST request to the BookTicketsUrl with the request body.
+- Sets the request header to indicate that the content type is JSON and sends the request using the client.
+- Reads the response body and returns the response body as a byte slice if the response status code is `OK (200)`.
+Otherwise, logs an error and returns `nil`.

 ## Results